Particular/docs.particular.net/nservicebus/cloudevents.md

 NServiceBus currently does not natively support CloudEvents.

-&#87;e are currently capturing requirements in understanding customer needs when it comes to CloudEvents.
+We are currently capturing requirements to understand your needs regarding CloudEvents.
 If you are interested in helping &#117;s shape how NServiceBus should support CloudEvents, drop &#117;s a comment in [this](https://github.com/Particular/NServiceBus/issues/5357) GitHub issue.